What movie almost bankrupted Disney?

 The Movie: “Fantasia”

 Released in 1940, “Fantasia” was a groundbreaking film that combined classical music with animated visuals.
 It was an ambitious project that aimed to revolutionize the way audiences experienced cinema.
-However, despite its artistic merits, “Fantasia” failed to resonate with audiences at the time.
+However, the film’s extravagant production costs and the outbreak of World War II led to its commercial failure.

 FAQ